 This includes representation for workplace, disciplinary processes and employment problems including disciplinary interviews, negotiated settlements, restructures and redundancies, plus personal grievance matters.
 Highly skilled at solving problems informally, without being unduly adversarial, and where possible at the operational level.

-New employees are automatically on the MECA or other collective employment agreement for their first 30 days, regardless of what union they belong to or whether they belong to any union.
-If they do not opt to join the union that negotiated the MECA (or other collective) within the 30 day-period they are automatically placed on an IEA that must have conditions and terms that are no less favourable than the MECA or other collective.
+New employees are automatically on the MECA or other CEA for their first 30 days, regardless of what union they belong to or whether they belong to any union.
+If they do not opt to join the union that negotiated the MECA (or other CEA) within the 30 day-period they are automatically placed on an IEA that must have conditions and terms that are no less favourable than the MECA or other collective.

-Pay equity claims are covered by special legislation.
-By law the following applies.
+Pay equity (PE) claims are covered by special legislation.

 · Pay equity has now been settled and all Te Whatu Ora are eligible for the pay increases and the related lump sums.

 · All current Te Whatu Ora nursing staff and former employees who resigned after March 2022 have received the interim determination payments which included a lump sum of $10,000 pro rated, plus a pay increase backdated to March 2022.
 The eligibility for the period for the lump sums was employment between January 2020 and March 2022.

 · Current employees are in the process of receiving the final determination which is a further lump sum of $15,000 pro rated, plus an additional pay increase with backdating.
 The eligibility periods are the same as the interim determination.